 OECD Home › Investment › By Date

-This Investment Policy Review examines Mauritius's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.
+This Investment Policy Review examines Nigeria's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.

 The Policy Framework for Investment (PFI) is a non-prescriptive tool for improving investment policy for development.
 It helps governments to design and implement policy reforms to create a truly attractive, robust and competitive environment for domestic and foreign investment.

 We are looking for new and interesting thinking on how policy options in the areas of competition, corporate governance, capital markets and financial services, international investment and foreign bribery can have an impact on our well-being as defined by the OECD's Better Life Initiative.

 This multi-stakeholder forum provides the opportunity to review and discuss implementation of the OECD Due Diligence Guidance and the ICGLR Regional Certification Mechanism.
 Issues pertinent to the tin, tantalum and tungsten (3Ts) and gold supply chains.

 This self-assessment report looks at South Africa's investment regime in the light of the OECD Codes of Liberalisation and the principle of National Treatment.

 The Code of Liberalisation of Capital Movements and the Code of Liberalisation of Current Invisible Operations constitute legally binding rules, stipulating progressive, non-discriminatory liberalisation of capital movements, the right of establishment and current invisible transactions (mostly services).
 All non-conforming measures must be listed in country reservations against the Codes.